Seagate/halon/doc/architecture/index.rst

 measures in response to a failure.

 High-availability is often baked in to some applications in a monolithic fashion.
-In contrast, HAMS-Cabal is intended as a modular and reusable component, acceding to the high-availability needs of many different applications in a variety of contexts.
+In contrast, Halon is intended as a modular and reusable component, acceding to the high-availability needs of many different applications in a variety of contexts.
 This is achieved through (i) simple interaction in a uniform way with all processes making up